StevenBlack/vocab/million-dollar-words.md

 A greenhorn; not an insult, merely a different way of calling someone "inexperienced" or "new to the scene."
 The word has an excellent mouth feel, and will add sparkle and spice to your vocabulary.
 Say CHIH-CHAH-JCOH.

+### cheerleader effect
+Cognitive bias: Also known as the group attractiveness effect; the cognitive bias which causes people to think individuals are more attractive when they are in a group.

 ### cherubic
 https://www.merriam-webster.com/dictionary/cherubic